michaelmalick/bifurcation-index/oscurs/readme.md

 different input latitude (and longitude) values.

 The download script will download all simulated data and the number of runs for the particular set should be updated prior to running.
+Need to run the download script after each latitude run.

     n  lat lon min lon max n lon